code-shoily/yog_ex/README.md

 end
 ```

 When `saxy` is available, GraphML parsing automatically uses a fast streaming SAX parser instead of the default DOM parser.
-For example, a 60MB GraphML file with ~500k edges loads in ~6s with `saxy` vs ~20s without it.
+For example, a 12MB [GraphML file](https://snap.stanford.edu/data/soc-Slashdot0902.html) with ~1M edges loads in ~4s with `saxy` vs ~20s without it.

 ## Quick Start